ResearchComputing/Container_tutorial_Spring_2020/singularity_tutorial.md

 ```
 singularity exec mytranslator.sif cp /opt/text_translate.py .
 ```
-_second, edit the file (and change output language to French_.
+_second, edit the file (and change output language to French.
 You can use the "nano" editor.
 Type cntl^x to exit and save when done_
 ```
 nano text_translate.py
 ```